bunnyshellcloud/startupbookmarks/index.md

 ### Want more ?

-If you want to stay updated with what we are doing at Bunnyshell and wants to help us to build a great product, you can request an invitation to our product: [beta.bunnyshell.com](https://beta.bunnyshell.com/) .
+We are Bunnyshell.
+Striving to build the only platform with a holistic approach on the entire devops pipeline.

+If you would like to help us build the most awesome tool, join [our beta program](https://beta.bunnyshell.com/) and give us your honest feedback.
+Thanky thanks with a bunny on top.